 - Self-published entrants should provide relevant URL links and where possible, verification of the work’s authenticity.
 If the entrant is verifying their own work, they must make this clear in their supporting statement.

 - All entries must declare any legal complaints, defamation actions, contempt of court actions, suppression orders, challenges to the accuracy, corrections or claims of plagiarism, relevant to the work at the time of entry.

 - Entrants must declare if the creation of the work involved payment for information or an interview.

-- Books are not eligible to be entered into the Industrial Reporting Award.
+- Books are not eligible to be entered into the Best Industrial Relations Reporting Award.
 These should be entered into the Walkley Book Award.

 - Joint or group entries may include up to five names, with one person nominated as the primary contact.